dlemire60/openc2-ap-pf/oc2pf.md

 |  5 | **protocol**    | ls:L4-Protocol    | 1 |                                                                                        |
 |  6 | **network**     | String            | 1 | Reference to the name (also known as tag) of logical network to which the rule applies |
 |  7 | **application** | String            | 1 |                                                                                        |

+Usage Requirements:
+* advanced_connection
+    * The seven-tuple is: src_addr, src_port, dst_addr, dst_port, protocol,
+      network, and application.
+Any component, excluding network, not specified or specified as null MUST be treated as 'any'.
+When defined, src_port and dst_port MUST be an integer between 0 and 65535.
+When defined, src_addr and dst_addr MUST specify either an IPv4 address, IPv6 address, or a tag of type string.
+Application, typically used by next-generation firewalls, MUST be of type string.
+Network MUST be of type string being the reference to the name (also known as tag) of logical network to which the rule applies.

 **_Type: Adv-Addr (Choice)_**